priyakrishnan-de/data-eng/terraform/loadbalance-vms/readme.md

     `curl http://<INTERNAL_LB_IP>`

-    If welcome to nginx is displayed, it means ILB + Kubernetes + proxy pod are working fine.
+    Expected to get hello message from 3 VM's.
+Instead if welcome to nginx is displayed, it means ILB + Kubernetes + proxy pod are working fine.
 But nginx is not able to reach the VM's.

     c.
 If LB is not working, check directly if VM is responding within bash: